• Skip to primary navigation

 long-stemmed cocktail glasses filled with light and fluffy strawberry mousse topped with strawberries and served with French tuile cookies

-Serve with crispy French tuiles
+Light, French strawberry mousse with crispy tuiles

 ingredients laid out to make a French strawberry mousse - with strawberries, sugar, egg whites, sugar, cream and gelatine - either powder or sheets

-I prefer a strawberry mousse with gelatine, as it best sets a liquid strawberry purée (or pulp) with the most mousse-like consistency.
+I prefer a French strawberry mousse with gelatin, as it best sets a liquid strawberry purée (or pulp) with the most mousse-like consistency.
 I love that light and airy texture, don't you?
 Perusing the classic French chefs' cookbooks as a base, my favourite is by Pierre Hermé.
 He uses strawberries, lemon, cream, Italian meringue (see below), and gelatine sheets.
 As I ran out, I used powder - here's how.

 To use gelatine sheets (leaves) or powder, the method is easy: